nikitavoloboev/data/docs/programming-languages/kotlin/kotlin-libraries.md

 ## Jetpack Compose

 - [Multiplatform Compose](https://github.com/cl3m/multiplatform-compose) - Kotlin library to use Jetpack Compose in Android and iOS.
 Allow to write UI for both in Kotin.
+- [Mosaic](https://github.com/JakeWharton/mosaic) - Tool for building console UI in Kotlin using the Jetpack Compose compiler/runtime.

 ## Test